CppMicroServices/CppMicroServices/framework/doc/doxygen/examples/MicroServices_Example1.md

 Keep in mind, that this bundle will not do much at this point since it only listens for service events and we are not registering any services.
 In the next example we will register a service that will generate an event for this bundle to receive.
-To exit the `FrameworkExamplesDriver`, use the `q` command.
+To exit the `usFrameworkExamplesDriver`, use the `q` command.

 Next: \ref MicroServices_Example2